claudiuchis/home-bid/README.md

 2. BDD (Behaviour Driven Design) + TDD (Test Driven Design) to focus my coding time on what is really important (requirements), and to create the automation that will allow me to refactor the code later.

-3. C# .Net Core, Entity Framework Core, Web API's, MVC, Multithreading (Async) programming, Postgresql.
+3. C# .Net Core, Entity Framework Core, Web API's, MVC, Multithreading (Async) programming, Postgresql, Git.